CocoaPods/CPDAcknowledgements/README.md

 To run the example project; clone the repo, and run `pod install` from the Project directory first.

 ## Requirements

-Not ready for public prime-time yet.
-Requires CocoaPods 0.31+.

 DEVS:
 If you don't have the full dev environment set up.
 You will need to add [this file](http://cl.ly/0G2u1s3Q032K/Pods-Demo%20ProjectTests-metadata.plist) to your project so that this pod has some metadata.